scummvm/scummvm/doc/docportal/other_platforms/nintendo_switch.rst

 Copy the folders containing game files into the ``/switch/scummvm/`` folder on the microSD card.

-ScummVM on the Nintendo switch supports :doc:`Cloud functionality <howtocloud>`.
+ScummVM on the Nintendo switch supports :ref:`Cloud functionality <howtocloud>`.

 For more information on how to add and play games, see the :doc:`../using_scummvm/adding_games` page.